How To Make Money With A Hobby Farm

 In general, the IRS considers a farm to be any area of land that is used for agricultural production.
 This includes crops, livestock, and poultry.
 Generally, if you earn more than $1,000 from your agricultural production in any given year, the IRS will consider your farm to be a business.
 However, if you earn less than $1,000 from your agricultural production in any given year, the IRS may consider your farm to be a hobby.

-See also How To Use A Double Needle
+See also How To Sell A Hobby Farm

 There are a few factors that the IRS considers when determining whether or not a farm is a hobby.
 These factors include the time and effort you put into your farm, the profits you earn from your farm, and the amount of money you have invested in your farm.
 If the IRS determines that your farm is a hobby, you may be subject to taxes on your income from the farm.